KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 7. Typo: Found `Magic Mirror` in file `controls.py`: Replace it with `MagicMirror²`.
 8. Outdated: Found `MichMich/MagicMirror` in file `getModule.py`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ModuleMonkeyPatch by MMRIZE](https://github.com/MMRIZE/MMM-ModuleMonkeyPatch)